Glued laminated timber: Applications

-Sport Structures
+Sport structures

-Sport structures are a particularly suitable application for wide-span glulam roofs.
-This is supported by the light weight of the material, combined with the ability to furnish long lengths and large cross-sections.
-Prefabrication is invariably employed, and the structural engineer needs to develop clear method statements for delivery and erection at an early stage in the design.
+Large stadium roofs are a common application for wide-span glulam beams.
+Advantages are the light weight of the material and the ability to furnish long lengths and large cross-sections.
+Prefabrication is invariably employed and the structural engineer needs to specify methods for delivery and erection of the large members at an early stage in the design.

 The PostFinance Arena is an example of a wide-span sports stadium roof using glulam arches reaching up to 85 metres.
 The structure was built in Bern in 1967, and has subsequently been refurbished and extended.
 Eastern Kentucky University's Alumni Coliseum was built in 1963 with the world's largest glued laminated arches, which span 308 ft 3+1/2 in.

 The roof of the Richmond Olympic Oval, built for speed skating events at the 2010 Winter Olympic Games in Vancouver, British Columbia, features one of the world's largest clearspan wooden structures.
 The roof includes 2,400 cubic metres of Douglas fir lamstock lumber in glulam beams.
-A total of 34 yellow-cedar glulam posts support the overhangs where the roof extends beyond the walls.
+A total of 34 yellow cedar glulam posts support the overhangs where the roof extends beyond the walls.

-Anaheim Ice, located in Anaheim, California, is also an example of using glued laminated timber.
-Disney Development Company desired to build an aesthetic ice rink with less cost, and glulam was one of the most qualified materials in order to meet the owner's requirement.
-Architect Frank Gehry suggested a design with large double-curved Yellow pine glulam beams, and the ice rink was constructed in 1995.
+Anaheim Ice rink in Anaheim, California was built in 1995 by Disney Development Company and architect Frank Gehry using large double-curved yellow pine glulam beams.

 Bridges

+Glulam has been used for pedestrian, forest, highway, and railway bridges.

 Pressure-treated glulam timbers or timbers manufactured from naturally durable wood species are well suited for creating bridges and waterfront structures.
-Wood's ability to absorb impact forces created by traffic and its natural resistance to chemicals, such as those used for de-icing roadways, make it ideal for these installations.

-Glulam has been successfully used for pedestrian, forest, highway, and railway bridges.
+Wood is naturally resistant to corrosion by salt used for de-icing roadways.

 One North American glulam bridge is Keystone Wye in the Black Hills of South Dakota, constructed in 1967.
 The da Vinci Bridge in Norway, completed in 2001, is almost completely constructed with glulam.
 The Kingsway Pedestrian Bridge in Burnaby, British Columbia, Canada, is constructed of cast-in-place concrete for the support piers, structural steel and glulam for the arch, a post tensioned precast concrete walking deck, and stainless steel support rods connecting the arch to the walking deck.